Grew-match: Online Graph Matching

 Enhanced dependencies

-In the pattern, an enhanced dependency can be searched with the prefix E:
+In the pattern, an enhanced dependency can be searched with the prefix E:.

-For instance, the pattern below
+For example, the following pattern

-relation in UD_English-EWT without a non-enhanced counterpart:
+searches for an enhanced obl relation in UD_English-EWT without a basic (i.e. non-enhanced) counterpart:

 :